Anti-Soviet resistance by the Ukrainian Insurgent Army: Post-war period

-Thus began another wave of total attacks on the liberation movement in order to paralyze them in the elections and further liquidation.
-From January 1 to March 20, 1947, troops and bodies of the Ministry of Internal Affairs and the State Security Service carried out 12,268 operations, as a result of which the OUN and UPA killed 966 people killed and 1,478 captured.
+Thus began another wave of total attacks on the UPA in order to paralyze them in the elections and further liquidation.
+From 1 January to 20 March 1947, troops and bodies of the Ministry of Internal Affairs and the State Security Service carried out 12,268 operations, as a result of which the OUN and UPA killed 966 people killed and 1,478 captured.
 Own losses were estimated at 355 people.
-From January 20 to 31, 1947, the Ministry of Internal Affairs of the Ukrainian SSR conducted special operations, during which, on the basis of intelligence developments, they struck at the command centers and cadres of the liberation movement.
+From 20 to 31 January 1947, the Ministry of Internal Affairs of the Ukrainian SSR conducted special operations, during which, on the basis of intelligence developments, they struck UPA command centers and cadres.
 In Volyn-Polissya, they managed to eliminate 79 responsible employees of the OUN and UPA.
 Mykola Arsenych, the head of the SB-OUN, was among those killed.
-According to the Soviet side, the measures taken have led to the complete confusion, loss of ties and management of grassroots organizations in the OUN underground..
+According to the Soviet side, these measures led to the complete confusion, loss of ties and management of grassroots organizations in the OUN underground.
 There was an intensification of the tendency of voluntary surrender of insurgents and underground to the Soviet authorities or their transition to Polish territory.

 In January–March 1947, Soviet sources noted 272 actions by the OUN and UPA.
 At the same time, it emphasized that the struggle against the Ukrainian underground was deteriorating, as a result of which activity intensified, and losses on the Soviet side increased.
-On April 5, 1947, the Central Committee of the Communist Party of the Soviet Union (Bolsheviks) adopted a resolution titled "On Intensifying the Fight Against the Remnants of Ukrainian-German Nationalist Gangs in the Western Regions of the Ukrainian SSR."
+On 5 April 1947, the Central Committee of the Communist Party of the Soviet Union (Bolsheviks) adopted a resolution titled "On Intensifying the Fight Against the Remnants of Ukrainian-German Nationalist Gangs in the Western Regions of the Ukrainian SSR".
 It noted the weak struggle against UPA units and the OUN underground by party organizations in the western regions and the MGB, stressed that state security agencies were unsatisfactorily preparing and conducting military-KGB operations, many of which failed, and drew attention to the shortcomings of the combat and political training of fighters in fighter battalions.

 One of the main goals of the Soviet state security agencies was the commander of the UPA-West Vasyl Sidor (Shelest).
-On April 14, 1949, he and his wife were found by the MGB operative group under the command of senior lieutenant Litvinenko.
+On 14 April 1949, he and his wife were found by the MGB operative group under the command of senior lieutenant Litvinenko.
 Both were killed in the battle.
 Between May 1945 and 1949, the Soviet government announced seven amnesties for members of the nationalist underground.
-Up to 30,000 insurgents took advantage of the government's proposal to lay down their arms in exchange for a full pardon in May 1945, and by December 1949 alone, more than 77,000 members of the Resistance had taken advantage.
-Many of them faced a cruel fate - the death penalty, hard labor, exile.
+Up to 30,000 insurgents took advantage of the government's proposal to lay down their arms in exchange for a full pardon in May 1945, and by December 1949 more than 77,000 fighters did so.
+Many of them faced execution, hard labor, or exile.